Wirewound resistor (Wire wound Resistor)

 What is a wirewound resistor?

-A Wirewound resistor (Wire wound Resistor) is a resistor made with a conductive wire of a high resistivity.
-This wire is made of a special alloy and it is wound on a support tube of refractory material such as ceramics, porcelain, etc.
+A Wirewound resistor is a resistor made with a conductive wire of a high resistivity.
+This wire is made of a special alloy, and it is wound on a support tube of refractory material such as ceramics, porcelain, etc.

 Note: A refractory material doesn’t allow the conduction of heat, on the contrary it reflects it.
-The value of a wirewound resistor is determined by the cross section of the wire, its length and the resistivity of this alloy.
+The value of a wirewound resistor is determined by the cross-section of the wire, its length and its alloy resistivity.